ssslllsss/godwoken-review/docs/withdrawgodwoken.md

 #### Cell Dependencies

-A [CKB Cell](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#Celll) contains [Scripts](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#Script), execution of `Scripts` depends on deployed codes.
+A [CKB Cell](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#Celll) contains [Scripts](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#Script).
+The execution of `Scripts` depends on deployed codes.
 [Cell dependencies](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0022-transaction-structure/0022-transaction-structure.md#celldep) is used to provide the codes.

 In this transaction, cell Deps contain `rollup cellDep`, `lock cellDep` and `withdraw cellDep`.
 If there are any sudt withdrawals, be sure to add `sudt cellDep`, as well as the other deps required by the receiver lock. `withdraw cellDep` and `sudt cellDep` can be obtained from some static config files, and `lock cellDep` relies on the type of lock to be used.
 The `omnilock` is used in the example, hence the `omnilock cellDep` is added.
-For the`rollup cellDep`, it needs to be obtained from the mem pool:
+For the `rollup cellDep`, it needs to be obtained from the mem pool:

 ```ts
  async function getRollupCellDep(): Promise<CellDep> {